Area Estimates for High genus Lawson surfaces via DPW: Preliminary

 \subsection{Lawson surfaces}

-$\; $\\ The original construction of the Lawson surfaces
+$\; $\\ The original construction of the Lawson surfaces \cite{Lawson}

-uses the existence of a solution to the Plateau problem \cite{Lawson}.
+uses the solution to the Plateau problem.
 Consider two orthogonal great circles $C_1$ and $C_2$ in the round 3-sphere.
 Let $P_1,..,P_{2m+2}$ denote $(2m+2)$ equidistant points on $C_1$, and $Q_1,..,Q_{2k+2}$ denote $(2k+2)$ equidistant points on $C_2$.
 For the convex geodesic polygon

 the corresponding Plateau solution, see Figure \ref{fig:plateau}, is a minimal surface in $S^3$.
 A closed minimal surface is obtained from this fundamental piece by repeatedly reflecting it across its geodesic boundaries.
 The resulting surfaces are called Lawson surfaces $\xi_{m,k}$, are embedded and of genus $g=m\cdot k$.\\